-- 1. Name last/family name, first name, middle name exactly as it appears on your passport.
+- 1. Name last/family name, first name, middle name exactly as it appears on your passport (for example, if your passport shows only your first and last/family name, please list your last/family name and then first name; do not include a middle name unless it is included on your passport.
+If your passport includes a first, middle and last/family name, please list them in the following order: last/family name, first name, middle name).
 If you have only one name, it must be entered in the last/family name field. - 2.
 Gender male or female. - 3.
 Birth date day, month, year. - 4.
 City where you were born. - 5.
 Country where you were born Use the name of the country currently used for the place where you were born. - 6.
 Country of eligibility for the DV program Your country of eligibility will normally be the same as your country of birth.
 Your country of eligibility is not related to where you live or your nationality, if it is different from your country of birth.
 If you were born in a country that is not eligible, please review the Frequently Asked Questions to see if there is another way you may be eligible. - 7.
 The passport number, country of issuance, and expiration date for your valid, unexpired international travel passport.
 This requirement does not apply to dependents.
 You must enter valid international travel passport information unless you meet the requirements for an exemption.
 An exemption may apply if you are stateless, a national of a Communist-controlled country and unable to obtain a passport from the government of the Communist-controlled country, or the beneficiary of an individual waiver approved by the Secretary of Homeland Security and the Secretary of State.
-Failure to enter valid passport information will make you ineligible for a DV.
-For more information on whether or not you meet an exemption see question 12 in the Frequently Asked Questions document. - 8.
-Entrant photograph(s) Recent photographs (taken within the last six months) of yourself, your spouse, and all your derivative children.
+Claiming an exemption for which you are ineligible, or failing to enter valid passport information, will make you ineligible for a DV.
+For more information on whether or not you meet an exemption, see question 12 in the Frequently Asked Questions document.

+8. Entrant photograph(s) - Recent photographs (taken within the last six months) of yourself, your spouse, and all your derivative children.
 See Submitting a Digital Photograph for compositional and technical specifications.
 You do not need to include a photograph for a spouse or child who is already a U.S. citizen or a Lawful Permanent Resident, but you will not be penalized if you do.